ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-4-2.md

 SELECT * FROM Tweets;
 ```

 SELECT queries allow us to read data from the database and start with the SELECT keyword.
 After that, we define what columns we want to get from the database.
-The “*” says get all columns.
+The "*" says get all columns.
 If we only wanted the id and body columns, we could do the following.
 We separate the column names by commas.

 ```sql
 -- SQL Example
 SELECT id, body FROM Tweets;
 ```

 After defining the columns we want, we put the FROM keyword followed by the table name that we want to get our data from.
-Our table is named “Tweets” so we are going to get data from the Tweets table.
+Our table is named "Tweets" so we are going to get data from the Tweets table.

 As I mentioned, this is the simplest form of the SELECT query and it gets all rows and columns in our Tweets table.
 Since we want to order them by created_at, let's add the ORDER BY keyword to the end of our query.